-The University is committed to extending our work in sustainability to the wider community.
+The University is committed to extending our sustainability work to the wider community.

-A Communications and Community Engagement plan which helps us to raise awareness on current and planned sustainability initiatives and encourage behavioural change among staff, students and all University stakeholders.
-This plan includes baseline information and ways to measure our progress, with names of people responsible as well as a resource allocation.
-See our Green Campus Revolution page where we work with students on and off campus and the Student Sustainability Hub, which brings members of our community in to volunteer to work with students, on, for example, regular crafting and sewing activities.
+Communications and Community Engagement plan which helps us to raise awareness on current and planned sustainability initiatives and encourage behavioural change among staff, students and all University stakeholders.
+This plan includes baseline information and ways to measure our progress, the roles responsible as well as a resource allocation.
+See our Green Campus Revolution page where we work with students on and off campus and the Student Sustainability Hub, which brings members of our community in to volunteer with students, for example on regular crafting and sewing activities.
 Students are actively encouraged to support this work including part-time digital creative students.
 Read our effectiveness and impact report.

 Community involvement targets